ghuser-io/db/fetchBot/README.md

 Bot

-* refreshing the DB at least once per day, and
+* refreshing the DB at least once per day,
 * processing profile requests from the
   [AWS SQS](https://github.com/ghuser-io/ghuser.io/blob/master/aws/sqs).
+* publishing the data to production, and
+* backing up the data.

 Errors will be sent to [Sentry](https://sentry.io) via [`raven-bash`](https://github.com/ViktorStiskala/raven-bash).